 IR Mapio – ‘a set of editor and plug-in of FreeFrameGL standard to arrange 2D mapping projections of arbitrary complexity’ – to be used within VJ apps such as VDMX, Resolume or Modul8.

-We also have the ability to generate our own 2D and 3D objects for projection onto.
-Aside from options such as laser cutting and printing 3d shapes – there is a range of origami software available that prints paper with the fold marks needed to make the paper into a 3D shape.
+We can generate our own 2D and 3D objects for projection onto.
+As well as manual experiments and building, there are precision options such as laser cutting and printing 3d shapes – and a range of origami software for printing paper models with the necessary fold marks:

 ORI-REVO: - A Design Tool for 3D Origami of Revolution.